snakes-and-ladders-oops-project/snakes-and-ladders/README.md

 # Snakes and Ladder

-Snakes and Ladders is a very popular game originated in ancient India.
-This repository consists of our attempt at making this popular game as a Web-Application, as our ongoing project related to Object Oriented Analysis and Design Subject under BTech.
+Snakes and Ladders is a very popular game that originated in ancient India.
+This repository consists of our attempt at making this popular game as an Application, as our ongoing project related to Object Oriented Analysis and Design Subject under BTech.

 ## Sections